-Endangered Species Threatened
+Endangered Species

 Since agricultural land provides considerable cover for wildlife, we included in this section of the interview a question about conflicts over endangered species.
-The question read: "Here's a fourth kind of conflict.
+The question read:

+"Here's a fourth kind of conflict.
 Sometimes when land is farmed, the lives of endangered birds or other animals are threatened.
 But if farming is limited on such land, its appraised value may be decreased.
-One way to deal with this kind of problem is to have private people who want to protect the endangered animals approach the farmers with some monetary offer.
+One way to deal with this kind of problem is to have private organizations or individuals who want to protect the endangered animals approach the farmers with some monetary offer.
 A second way is for government to provide payments to farmers who volunteer to protect those animals.
 A third approach is not to rely on volunteers but for government to use regulations to prevent harm to the animals.
 Which approach do you prefer?
 1. Have private parties deal with the conflict?
-2. Provide government payments to owners who volunteer to protect the animals?
-3. Use regulations to prevent harm to the animals?"
+2. Provide government payments to owners who volunteer to protect the animals?"

 Among the regulations may be restrictions on plowing land that provides nesting areas to rare species of birds or on watering livestock in ponds that provide habitat to endangered fish.

 A significant minority of respondents in the weighted national sample, 30.1 percent, favored the option, "prefer ... to have private people who want to protect the endangered animals approach the farmers with some monetary offer" (Table 26).
-The most popular option, selected by 44.9 percent of the national sample, was
+The most popular option, selected by 44.9 percent of the national sample, was "provide government payments to owners who volunteer to protect the animals."
+Only 15.8 percent favored "use [of] regulations to prevent harm to the animals."
+Largely, the same pattern of responses was found across all six regional samples (Table 26).
+Approval of government payments varied in the narrow range of from 41.1 percent (West region) to 47.1 percent (Northern Plains), while approval of a regulatory approach ranged from 8.9 percent (West) to 19.8 percent (Northeast).

-Farmland and ranch land owners' opinions about dealing with land use conflicts: farmland being taken out of production to protect endangered animals - percentages by response category and region Response Category West Southern Plains Northern Plains Midwest South- east North- east National (weighted) Activists pay farmers to protect 39.8 30.6 30.1 30.0 25.5 27.6 30.1 Government pays volunteers to protect 41.1 45.8 47.1 45.2 44.0 45.7 44.9 Protect with regulations 8.9 12.8 14.4 17.8 18.1 19.8 15.8 "Don't know" or "won't say" 7.3 5.8 4.3 1.3 6.0 5.8 4.3 Not asked 2.9 5.1 4.2 5.6 6.5 1.0 4.9 Total percent 100.0 100.0 100.0 100.0 100.0 100.0 100.0 Total respondents 314 297 306 303 216 293 300/1,729
+Farmland and ranch land owners' opinions about dealing with land use conflicts: The case of farmland being taken out of production to protect endangered animals - percentages by response category and region

+Category Plains Plains east east (weighted) Activists pay farmers to protect 39.8 30.6 30.1 30.0 25.5 27.6 30.1 Government pays volunteers to protect 41.1 45.8 47.1 45.2 44.0 45.7 44.9 Protect with regulations 8.9 12.8 14.4 17.8 18.1 19.8 15.8 "Don't know" or "won't say" 7.3 5.8 4.3 1.3 6.0 5.8 4.3 Not asked 2.9 5.1 4.2 5.6 6.5 1.0 4.9 Total percent 100.0 100.0 100.0 100.0 100.0 100.0 100.0 Total respondents 314 297 306 303 216 293 300/1,729